 In Irish, the fieldnames are self-explanatory and nearly all refer to the nature of the land - as stony, hilly, boggy, a meadow, a hill meadow - or to a feature in the landscape, such as the rath.
 But I was left with one puzzle.
 In ainm Dé, cad is Dréimire Buí ann?
 The reference to An Dréimire Buí in Owen O Kelly's The Place-Names of the County of Kilkenny' (1985), has it as 'a yellow steep hill'.
 In the Atlas of the Irish Rural Landscape (2011) Edward and Fidelma McCarron explain it as 'a steep narrow strip of land, usually uncultivated'.
 Local historian John Kirwan says it refers to furze which would agree with the explanation of uncultivated land.
-But to make matters more interesting, I found a reference in Scots Gallic to a plant Dréimire Gorm (Bittersweet) and then a reference in Irish to Dréimire Buí as the plant Yellow Wort, from which a yellow dye is extracted.
+But to make matters more interesting, I found a reference in Irish to Dréimire Buí as the plant Yellow Wort, from which a yellow dye is extracted.
 It is of the gentian family and may also have been used as a substitute for Centaury (Dréimire Mhuire), also of the gentian family, a traditional remedy to treat complaints of the digestive system.